Aristoi

 The Aristoi (Greek: ἄριστοι) was the label given to the noblemen in ancient Greek society, and in particular ancient Athens.
 The term literally means "best", with the denotation of best in terms of birth, rank, and nobility, but also usually possessing the connotation of also being the morally best.
+Goldman emphasizes that the notion of 'good work' has been a persistent theme in defining the ideals of excellence, suggesting that Aristoi were not only leaders but also exemplars of ethical conduct and civic responsibility.
 The term in fact derives similarly with arete: "The root of the word is the same as aristos, the word which shows superlative ability and superiority, and "aristos" was constantly used in the plural to denote the nobility."

 History

 Originally, the Aristoi were tightly knit families who had noble lineage, such as the Bacchiadae in ancient Corinth.

 In the early 6th century BC, Solon promulgated constitutional reforms in Athens.
 Among the changes, the status and power of the old aristocracy was altered by making wealth rather than birth a criterion for holding political position.
 This system was called a Timocracy (Greek: τιμοκρατία).

 This division called for a new division.
 Thus, citizens were organized based on their land production: